Riqky/portfolio/_pages/lockpicking.md

 ### Pin tumbler lock

-A pin tumber lock is what I explained in the first part of this page.
+A pin tumbler lock is what I explained in the first part of this page.
 I am yet to pick this lock (not the clear one), because of some security precautions in this lock.
 Let's take it apart and see what these precautions are.

 The lock: